ttutisani/Xunit.Gherkin.Quick/docs/tags.md

 This will execute only scenario "Add two bigger numbers", since it's the only one having "bigaddition" tag attached to it.

-**Note**: Tags applied to the feature are inherited by all scenarios in the same file.
+**Note**: Tags are inherited. i.e., if you apply a tag to a feature, all scenarios and scenario outlines under it will also assume that tag.